kainlite/chapi/Readme.md

 ## Build / Run
 You can make an alias or run it like this:

-kore clean; env CFLAGS="" LDFLAGS="-lconfig -lcurl -lflate" kore build; kore run

-Or set your env vars in run.sh (copy of example_run.sh) and just run ./run.sh
+Set your env vars in run.sh (copy of example_run.sh) and just run ./run.sh

 ## To test requests better use curl, for example: